lironui/MAResU-Net/README.md

 The detailed results can be seen in the [Multi-stage Attention ResU-Net for Semantic Segmentation of Fine-Resolution Remote Sensing Images](https://arxiv.org/ftp/arxiv/papers/2011/2011.14302.pdf).

-Please notice that the supported code can be seen from the respository [MACU-Net](https://github.com/lironui/MACU-Net).
+Please notice that the training code can be seen from the respository [MACU-Net](https://github.com/lironui/MACU-Net).
 Feel free to contact me if you need any further information: lironui@163.com

 If our code is helpful to you, please cite: